Walking bus: Policies and regulations

-Safe routes to school
+Risks

+There are risks associated with travel by any means.
+International Origins of Walking School Buses and Child Fatalities in Japan and Canada is a study comparing the two countries, with discussion of Western countries in general.

 Pedestrian injuries have found to be associated with the built environment elements, rather than with increased walking to school.
-Safe Routes to School (SRTS) provides federal funds for improvements of the built environment near schools with the goal of increasing walking and biking to school.
+In the US Safe Routes to School (SRTS) provides federal funds for improvements of the built environment near schools with the goal of increasing walking and biking to school.

 The effectiveness of SRTS has been demonstrated in multiple studies.
-One national study analyzed data across 18 states over 16 years.
+One US study analyzed data across 18 states over 16 years.
 The study compared rates of pedestrian/bicyclist injury in school-aged children to adults, restricting data to school-travel hours.
 While adult injury rates were largely unchanged over the study period, implementation of SRTS was associated with around a 20% reduction in both pedestrian/bicyclist injury and fatality risk in children.
 In Texas, traffic crash data over 5 years showed that pedestrian and bicyclist injuries decreased about 40% after the implementation of SRTS.
 In New York city, SRTS decreased pedestrian injury by one-third in school-age children.

 The benefits of SRTS may extend beyond children.
-While the national study showed adult pedestrian injury risk unchanged, both the Texas and New York studies have demonstrated reduced pedestrian injury risk in adults with SRTS interventions.
+While the national study showed adult pedestrian injury risk unchanged, both the Texas and New York studies found reduced pedestrian injury risk in adults with SRTS interventions.

 SRTS programs are also effective in increasing walking and bicycling.
 In California, the effect of SRTS implementation varied widely but rates of observed walking and biking to school increased by 20 to 200%.

-Bicycle train
+Bike bus

-Bicycle train is the same concept but instead of walking the children and adult(s) move by bicycle.
+A bike bus (or bicycle train) is the same concept, but with all participants travelling by bicycle instead of on foot.